aklivity/zilla-docs/src/how-tos/amazon-msk/private-proxy.md

 > This creates your Private MSK proxy security group to allow Kafka clients and SSH access.

-A VPC security group is needed for the Public MSK Proxy instances when they are launched.
+A VPC security group is needed for the Private MSK Proxy instances when they are launched.

 Follow the [Create Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/security-groups.html#creating-security-groups) docs with the following parameters and defaults.
 This creates your MSK proxy security group to allow Kafka clients and SSH access.